 Federal Student Loan

 Beginning July 1, 2013, Mayland Community College will no longer participate in the William D. Ford Federal Direct Loan Program.
-For those students interested, Mayland now has a tuition payment plan which offers a monthly payment option.
 Click here for more information.

 The Federal Work-Study Program is a federally funded program that provides an opportunity for students to work and earn money to assist with their educational expenses while enrolled at Mayland Community College.
 Students must demonstrate financial need in order to qualify for the Work Study Program.
 Financial need is determined by the Free Application for Federal Student Aid (FAFSA) which must be completed by the student each academic year.
 For more information on the Work Study Program or to apply, contact the Financial Aid Office or print the application and fact sheet here.

 Through the MCC Scholarship Program, the Mayland Community College Foundation seeks to provide financial assistance to students who otherwise would not be able to continue their education.
 This program offers many scholarship opportunities to Mayland students through the completion of a single, online scholarship application.